 Studies Investigating CBD and Quitting Tobacco Smoking

-In recent years CBD has also emerged as another product that may be used to help cigarette smokers achieve their goal of quitting.
+In recent years CBD has emerged as a product that may help cigarette smokers quit.
 CBD is an active compound found in the cannabis plant.
-This compound is typically extracted from industrial hemp plants.
-Some of the main uses of CBD may include helping relieve inflammation, insomnia, and symptoms of anxiety, among others.
-This active ingredient normally produces its positive effects by interacting with the body’s endocannabinoid system.
+This compound is typically extracted from industrial hemp plants, but is found in all cannabis satival L. plants.
+This active ingredient produces its effects by interacting with the body’s endocannabinoid system.

 According to research findings, CBD might also help smokers quit by interacting with the endocannabinoid system (ECS).

-One study published in the journal of Addictive Behaviors found that CBD helped smokers reduce their consumption of cigarettes by a significant margin over the course of a week.
-It was also observed that drugs that interact with the ECS could be effective at helping smokers overcome their overreliance on nicotine.
+One study published in the journal of Addictive Behaviors found that using CBD and quitting smoking helped reduce cigarette consumption by a significant margin over the course of a week.
+It also observed that drugs that interact with the ECS could help smokers overcome their reliance on nicotine.

 In this study, a group of 24 smokers with the desire to quit smoking were involved in a double-blind, placebo-controlled pilot.
 The group was then divided into two, each with an equal number of members.
-Members of one group were given inhalers with a placebo while the other group was given a CBD inhaler.
+Members of one group were given placebo inhalers while the other group received a CBD inhaler.
 The instructions were for each member to use their inhaler whenever they craved a cigarette.

 After a week, members of the group using the CBD inhalers reported a 40 percent decrease in cigarette consumption.
-Furthermore, the smokers that had used the CBD inhaler also reported that this effect was maintained, even after the conclusion of the study, during a subsequent follow-up.
+Furthermore, the smokers that used the CBD inhaler also reported maintaining this effect, even after the conclusion of the study.

-Researchers conducting the study observed that CBD may hold promise when it comes to helping smokers get over their addiction to nicotine.
+Researchers conducting the study observed that CBD may hold promise for helping smokers get over their addiction to nicotine.
 However, these findings also demonstrated the need for further studies on the effects of CBD on cigarette smokers.